 Talent putting the membrane in blocking buffer.

+Added shot: Talent placing the black box on a rocking shaker.

-Next, incubate the membrane with the primary antibody [1] and wash it with 1 X TBST washing buffer for 3 minutes while rocking [2-TXT].
-Incubate the membrane with the secondary antibody and repeat the washes using the same 1 X TBST washing buffer [3], then scan the blot using an appropriate gel documentation system [4 ].
+Next, incubate the membrane with the primary antibody at 4 C overnight or at room temperature (RT) for 2 hours [1], and wash it with 1 X TBST washing buffer for 3 minutes while rocking [2-TXT].
+Incubate the membrane with the secondary antibody at room temperature for 45 minutes and repeat the washes using the same 1 X TBST washing buffer [3, 4], then scan the blot using an appropriate gel documentation system [5].

-Talent putting the membrane to incubate with antibody Videographer: Obtain multiple reusable takes of this shot because it will be reused.
+Talent putting the membrane to incubate with the primary antibody at 4 C overnight or at room temperature (RT) for 2 hours.
+Videographer: Obtain multiple reusable takes of this shot because it will be reused.

 Membrane washing while rocking.
 TEXT: Repeat 2 X

 Use 5.3.1.

-.
+Added shot: Talent putting the membrane to incubate with the secondary antibody at room temperature for 45 minutes.

+5.3.4.
+Use 5.3.2.
 TEXT: Repeat 2 X

 Talent scanning the blot.
+(Change 5.3.4 into 5.3.5)

 Section – Results